Conic bundle threefolds differing by a constant Brauer class and connections to rationality: Real topological consequences of Theorem

-If \(\Delta(\RR)\) is two nested ovals, three ovals, or four ovals, then the four conditions of Theorem~\ref{thm:real} are also equivalent to \begin{enumerate} \item \(Y(\RR)\) is connected. \end{enumerate} If \(\Delta(\RR)\) is two nested ovals or four ovals then~\eqref{item:2nestedovals-connected} is additionally equivalent to \begin{enumerate} \item The IJT obstruction vanishes for \(Y\). \end{enumerate} Moreover, the assumptions above are the strongest possible, i.e., if \(\Delta(\RR)\) is empty or two non-nested ovals then connectedness is not equivalent to rationality, and if \(\Delta(\RR)\) is empty, two non-nested ovals, or three ovals then vanishing of the IJT obstruction is not equivalent to rationality. \end{prop}
+If \(\Delta(\RR)\) is two nested ovals or four ovals then~\eqref{item:2nestedovals-connected} is additionally equivalent to \begin{enumerate} \item The IJT obstruction vanishes for \(Y\). \end{enumerate} Moreover, the assumptions above are the strongest possible, i.e., if \(\Delta(\RR)\) is empty or two non-nested ovals then connectedness is not equivalent to rationality, and if \(\Delta(\RR)\) is empty, two non-nested ovals, or three ovals then vanishing of the IJT obstruction is not equivalent to rationality. \end{prop}

 \begin{remark} The part of the proposition that is new is the case of two nested ovals; the rest follows from prior work.
 If \(\Delta(\RR)\) is four ovals, then \(Y\) is always rational~\cite{JJ23}*{Theorem 1.2(4)} so the theorem vacuously holds.
 If \(\Delta(\RR)\) is three ovals, then the result that connectedness of \(Y(\RR)\) characterizes rationality is~\cite{JJ23}*{Theorem 1.2(3)}.
 That connectedness fails to characterize rationality if \(\Delta(\RR)\) is empty or two non-nested ovals is \cite{JJ23}*{Examples 4.2 and 4.4}.
 That the IJT obstruction fails to characterize rationality if \(\Delta(\RR)\) is two non-nested ovals is shown by~\cite{FJSVV}*{Theorem 1.4(i)}; if \(\Delta(\RR)\) is empty or three ovals, this is shown by~\cite{JJ23}*{Examples 4.1 and 4.6}. \end{remark} \begin{proof} Given the remark above, we restrict ourselves to the case that \(\Delta(\RR)\) is two nested ovals.
 In this case, \eqref{item:2nestedovals-IJT}\(\Rightarrow\)\eqref{item:2nestedovals-connected} by \cite{JJ23}*{Corollary 3.9}.
 This shows that~\eqref{item:2nestedovals-IJT} is equivalent to~\eqref{it:IJTandConnected}.